liam-m9/liam-m9/README.md

 # Liam Makoni

-Backend engineer and Computer Science student at the University of Nottingham, graduating in 2027.
-I build services in TypeScript/Node.js and Go, mostly around concurrency and reliable async processing.
+Software Developer at Hear and Hack and Computer Science student at the University of Nottingham, graduating in 2027.
+I build backend systems in TypeScript/Node.js and Go, mainly around concurrency and reliable asynchronous processing.

 ## Selected work